COGS108/Overview/COGS108-Syllabus.md

 **Grades**: All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.

 **Due Dates**: For keeping things simple for you all, all due dates each week will be **Sundays at 11:59 PM**.
 Please DO NOT wait until Sunday at 11:50 PM each week to start everything that is due.
+(Edit 2/14: A3 and A4 will be due the Wed of weeks 7 and 9)

 Extra credit worth up to 2% of the final grade will be awarded for:
 - Attending at least 75% of lectures (starting lecture 2; excluding guest lectures) (0.5% of grade, see Lecture section below)